BOTTOM OF THE SYSTEM

 We seek to know and commune with those at the bottom of the American prison system: violent offenders, gang members (active and former), those in solitary confinement, undocumented immigrant children, those hidden behind facial tattoos and buried in hopelessness, addiction, even Satanism.

 These men often assume God wants nothing to do with them, and they've accepted this dark story.

 By "deep chaplaincy," we mean not only going to those at the bottom, but going beyond our dialogical Bible studies and encounters of prayer into deeper relationship with individuals.
 We seek to incarnate in relationship, not just proclaim, the Good News incarnated in Christ: that God delights in us and descends from heaven to earth, then from earth into hell itself, to embrace us and so dissolve the walls between us.

 This is a relationship-focused approach more than a program.

-As our cofounder Neaners often says, "I lived in a world where each night I wasn't sure if the man sleeping in my cell would stab me.
-So I had to learn how to trust Chris, my pastor and friend, a real person, before I could trust a God I couldn't see."
+As one former prisoner once said, "I lived in a world where each night I wasn't sure if the man sleeping in my cell would stab me.
+So I had to learn how to trust my pastor and friend, a real person, before I could trust a God I couldn't see."
 We believe faith--trust--is learned or lost through flesh-and-blood relationships.

 As incarcerated men move from facility to facility, we stay in touch through letters, prison emails, expensive private-company collect calls, books, assistance with their families when possible, and one-on-one visits in facilities across Washington State.
 This is not common in chaplaincy.